lammps/lammps/doc/src/Howto_lammps_gui.rst

 During a run, it may be of interest to monitor the value of input script variables, for example to monitor the progress of loops.
 This can be done by enabling the "Variables Window" in the ``View`` menu or by using the `Ctrl-Shift-W` keyboard shortcut.
-This will show info similar to the :doc:`info variables <info>` command in a separate window as shown below.
+This shows info similar to the :doc:`info variables <info>` command in a separate window as shown below.

 .. image:: JPG/lammps-gui-variable-info.png